 Individual score sheets are for the exclusive use of each judge.
 Each judge has the responsibility and authority to review and submit his or her final scores and rankings prior to the final tally of the scores for all soloists.
-No scores or rankings will be given over the telephone.
-All ties in each division or group will remain except for first place.
+No scores and rankings will be given over the telephone.
+After each round of competition, soloists will receive the judges' score sheets and comments for their team.
+In addition, soloists will receive a ranking sheet with the names and scores of all individuals in their group.